JesseTNRoberts/SP25-CSC4220/undergradproject.md

 Each team must submit the following documentation at the culmination of the project:
 - A well organized jupyter notebook that documents the work from phase 1 and 2.
 This should be cleaned up in phase 3.
 It should include both code and text blocks that clearly explain the hypothesis being tested or model being developed.
 It should also have text blocks that clearly **interpret and justify** any statistical analysis and model training/selection results.

 - A two page report that summarizes the questions that were investigated and the predictions that were attempted on behalf of the customer with all results that were obtained.
 This document should provide enough information for readers to understand the size of any effects and their significance.
 This should include figures and tables beyond listing values in the body text.
 The document should be two column and abide by the AAAI format.
 It is available [here](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.overleaf.com/latex/templates/aaai-press-latex-template/jymjdgdpdmxp&ved=2ahUKEwjS6uLAw4yLAxWXtYQIHZVfMIMQFnoECBIQAQ&usg=AOvVaw3HYp1UaLKI7zLDcSnmqOAt).
 I recommend using overleaf to prepare it - though this is not required.
 There's a tutorial on overleaf linked on the resources [page](../resources).
-- A live presentation in front of the customer and the class.

 ## Purpose